MartaBofillRoig/sim-bootcamp/README.md

 -   understand the main idea behind any clinical trial simulation software.

-We also want to touch more advanced topics such as bootstrap, reporting and visualisation.
+We also want to touch more advanced topics such as reporting and visualisation.

 To share your doubts, organise yourselves, or simply stop for a coffee, here you will find the link to [Gather](https://gather.town/i/mkPDPA2h).